AidanFarhi/weekly-paycheck/README.md

 ```
 function validateInput(number_of_hours_worked, base_hourly_wage, overtime_hourly_wage):
-    SET message variable to a string indicating success
+    INITIALIZE message to 'all inputs are valid'
-    SET is_valid variable to TRUE
+    INITIALIZE is_valid to TRUE
-    IF number_of_hours_worked is less than 0 or is not an number THEN
+    IF number_of_hours_worked is less than zero or is not an number THEN
-        SET message to a string indicating number_of_hours_worked is invalid
+        SET message to 'number_of_hours_worked must be a non-negative integer'
-        SET is_valid_variable to FALSE
+        SET is_valid to FALSE
-    ELSE IF base_hourly_wage is less than 0 or is not a number THEN
+    ELSE IF base_hourly_wage is less than zero or is not a number THEN
-        SET message to a string indicating bas_hourly_wage is invalid
+        SET message to 'base_hourly_wage must be a non-negative integer'
-        SET is_valid_variable to FALSE
+        SET is_valid to FALSE
-    ELSE IF overtime_hourly_wage is less than 0 or is not a number THEN
+    ELSE IF overtime_hourly_wage is less than zero or is not a number THEN
-        SET message to a string indicating overtime_hourly_wage is invalid
+        SET message to 'overtime_hourly_wage must be a non-negative integer'
-        SET is_valid_variable to FALSE
+        SET is_valid to FALSE
     END IF
     RETURN a namedtuple with is_valid and message as elements

 function calculateWage(number_of_hours_worked, base_hourly_wage, overtime_hourly_wage):
-    SET wage_result variable to 0
+    INITIALIZE wage_result to zero
-    IF number_of_hours_worked is greater than 40 THEN
+    IF number_of_hours_worked is greater than forty THEN
-        ADD 40 multiplied by base_hourly_wage to wage_result
+        ADD forty multiplied by base_hourly_wage to wage_result
-        SET the number_of_hours_worked variable to number_of_hours_worked minus 40
+        SET the number_of_hours_worked to number_of_hours_worked minus forty
         ADD the number_of_hours_worked times the overtime_hourly_wage to wage_result
     ELSE
         ADD the number_of_hours_worked times the base_hourly_wage to wage_result